simonw/symbex/README.md

 > This code defines a custom `Response` class with methods for returning HTTP responses.
 It includes methods for setting cookies, returning HTML, text, and JSON responses, and redirecting to a different URL.
 The `asgi_send` method sends the response to the client using the ASGI (Asynchronous Server Gateway Interface) protocol.

+## Similar tools

+- [pyastgrep](https://github.com/spookylukey/pyastgrep) by Luke Plant offers advanced capabilities for viewing and searching through Python ASTs using XPath.
+- [cq](https://github.com/fullstackio/cq) is a tool thet lets you "extract code snippets using CSS-like selectors", built using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) and primarily targetting JavaScript and TypeScript.

 ## Development